thienantran/thienantran/README.md

 📝"Ten thousand hours is the magic number of greatness" My interpretation of this is that any skill or topic can be learned, it just takes time.
 Find a way to enjoy what you do.
+It's important to do things and try things.

 🤖I hacked and jailbroke some AI models.
 I've been mainly focusing on learning the contents for Cyber/Information Security engineering recently.
 Currently i'm at Northrop Grumman as a Systems Engineer Intern.